tlevine/dada.pink/vlermv/index.rst

 need them.
 Fancy databases add complexity to your software, and simpler software is easier to maintain.

-Fanyc databases are good for storing and accessing complicated data really quickly.
+Fancy databases are good for storing and accessing complicated data really quickly.

     Good if you need speed and complex queries